 Ugadi In Karnataka

-Ugadi is a regional new year celebration for the people of Karnataka, Andhra Pradesh and Telangana states.
-This auspicious harvest festival is observed by making rangolis on floor, decorations on doors called torana, buying and giving gifts and sharing special food.
-It is one of the famous festivals of India.
+Ugadi is a regional New Year celebration for the people of Karnataka, Andhra Pradesh, and Telangana.
+This auspicious harvest festival is observed by making rangolis on the floor, decorations on doors called torana, buying and giving gifts and sharing special food.
+It is one of India’s most famous festivals.

 Significance: IT is a harvest festival considered auspicious to start new work